Computing large market equilibria using abstractions: Market Equilibrium in Fisher Markets

 \section{Market Equilibrium in Fisher Markets}

 In this paper we focus on the canonical \emph{Fisher market} setting with linear utilities.
-We have a set of $n$ buyers and a set of $m$ goods (items).
-We assume that items are divisible and denote by $X$ a matrix of allocations of items to buyers where $x_{ij}$ refers to the share of item $j$ allocated to buyer $i$.
-Each item $j$ has a supply of $s_j$.
+We have a set of $n$ buyers and a set of $m$ items (or goods; we will use the two terms interchangeably).
+Each item $j$ has a supply of $s_j$ units that are divisible.
+We denote by $X\in \R_+^{n\times m}$ the allocations of items to buyers where $x_{ij}$ refers to the share of item $j$ allocated to buyer $i$.
 We say an allocation is a full allocation if the sum of each column $j$ of $X$ is $s_j$.
+We use the convention that a vector $x_i$ corresponding to buyer $i$ and denoted in lower case is the $i$-th row of $X$, and use the shorthand $[n] = \{1,\ldots, n\}$ to denote the index set of buyers or items.

 Each buyer $i$ is endowed with a budget $B_i$.
-We denote by $V \in \R_+^{n,m}$ the matrix of values with $v_{ij}$ being the value of buyer $i$ for item $j$ and $v_i$ the vector of values for buyer $i$.
-For a given allocation $X$ we assume that total values are additive and linear i.e. .
+We denote by $V \in \R_+^{n\times m}$ the matrix of values with $v_{ij}$ being the value of buyer $i$ for item $j$ and $v_i$ the vector of values for buyer $i$.
+For a given allocation $X$ we assume that total values are additive and linear, i.e.,

+We assume throughout that each item $j$ has at least one buyer $i$ such that $v_{ij}>0$, and each buyer $i$ has at least one item~$j$ such that $v_{ij}>0$.
+Note that if this does not hold then we may preprocess away such degenerate buyers and items.